Catholic Church in Romania: Communist period

-Both Roman Catholicism and the Romanian Church United with Rome, Greek-Catholic entered a period of persecution and regression after 1948, when the Communist regime, which subscribed to the doctrine of Marxist–Leninist atheism, was established.
+Both the Latin Church and the Romanian Church United with Rome, Greek-Catholic entered a period of persecution and regression after 1948, when the Communist regime, which subscribed to the doctrine of Marxist–Leninist atheism, was established.
 Early signs of this were present after Soviet authorities, when the Concordat came to be regularly disregarded by the Petru Groza government, partly based on suspicions that the Holy See was attempting to convert the Orthodox population (see Soviet occupation of Romania).
-In parallel, after 1945, Vladimir Ghika and others led a movement calling for a union between the Roman Catholic and Romanian Orthodox Churches, which caused further suspicions from the new authorities.
-The Romanian Catholic Churches also explicitly refused to let their clergy join the Romanian Communist Party, which singled it out among religious organizations in the country.
+In parallel, after 1945, Vladimir Ghika and others led a movement calling for a union between the Latin Catholic and Romanian Orthodox Churches, which caused further suspicions from the new authorities.
+The Romanian Catholic hierarchies also explicitly refused to let their clergy join the Romanian Communist Party, which singled it out among religious organizations in the country.

 In 1946, the Groza cabinet declared Apostolic Nuncio Andrea Cassulo a persona non grata, alleging that he had collaborated with Romania's wartime dictator, Ion Antonescu; he was replaced with Gerald Patrick Aloysius O'Hara, who continued to face accusations that he was spying in favor of the Western Allies.
-In secrecy, O'Hara continued to Consecrate bishops and administrators.
+In secrecy, O'Hara continued to consecrate bishops and administrators.

+The 1927 Concordat was unilaterally denounced on July 17, 1948 In December of the same year, the Greek-Catholic Church was disestablished, and its patrimony was passed to the Eastern Orthodox Church.
+At least 70 Eastern Orthodox clergy were imprisoned for refusing to take over the seized Romanian Greek Catholic churches.
+However, the general absorption of the Romanian Greek Catholics' property and clergy into the Romanian Orthodox Church was achieved, serving as perhaps the clearest example of how the Romanian Orthodox Church's cooperation with communist authorities elevated its societal standing.
+Those Romanian Greek Catholics who left their church generally joined the Romanian Orthodox Church for its inherent Romanian identity.
+Others joined the Hungarian-majority Latin Church, leaving the Romanian Greek Catholic Church isolated and with only 10% of its pre-communist membership.